-Hey Stew — I am a Fire Fighter / Paramedic in a busy city making calls constantly when on duty.
-I am also training to go to Army SF Training with my National Guard Unit this next year.
-I am finding that my scores are not getting better (run/ruck times and PT scores) even though I am working out hard 5–6 days a week.
-I think I am doing everything right — what do you think can get me of this plateau of the last few months.
+Hey, Stew -- I am a firefighter/paramedic in a busy city, making calls constantly when on duty.
+I am also training to go to Army SF Training with my National Guard unit this next year.
+I am finding that my scores are not getting better (run/ruck times and PT scores), even though I am working out hard 5--6 days a week.
+I think I am doing everything right -- what do you think can get me out of this plateau of the last few months.

-First of all — thanks for your service to both your community and our country.
+First of all -- thanks for your service to your community and country.
 The line between training hard and too hard is a bit blurry at times.
-In fact, you may actually not be training that hard at all relative to what you are capable of doing but you can still have the performance dropping effects of over-training.
-This is because there are many elements that have to be in perfect balance in order for optimal performance to occur in an athlete, soldier, or anyone for that matter.
+You actually may not be training that hard at all, relative to what you are capable of doing, but you still can have the performance-dropping effects of overtraining.
+This is because there are many elements that have to be in perfect balance in order for optimal performance to occur in an athlete, soldier or anyone, for that matter.

-Nutrition: There are several articles in the Military.com Archive to help you with eating properly, but the main thing you need to know is that eating food high in protein (amino acids) can help you fight off the catabolic effects of stress.
-Proteins, good carbs (fruits/vegetables), fats from plants, fish, nuts can also help you recover faster than if you ate foods low in protein, vitamins, minerals, antioxidants, and high in sugar.
-For more information on nutrition — see related articles: Nutrition and the Tactical Athlete
+Nutrition: There are several articles in the Military.com archive to help you with eating properly, but the main thing you need to know is that eating food high in protein (amino acids) can help you fight off the catabolic effects of stress.
+Proteins, good carbs (fruits/vegetables) and fats from plants, fish and nuts also can help you recover faster than if you ate foods low in protein, vitamins, minerals and antioxidants, and high in sugar.
+For more information on nutrition, see Nutrition and the Tactical Athlete.

 Sleep: Sleep is our natural recovery cycle.
-Not getting enough sleep can lead to not performing optimally.
+Not getting enough sleep can lead to suboptimal performance.
 When we are still young and growing, it is the prime time our bodies actually grow.
-So getting 6–8 hours of sleep is critical to our performance.
+So getting 6--8 hours of sleep is critical to our performance.
 Doing it in dark, quiet environments also leads to a better quality of sleep.
-It does not matter how perfect your diet, exercise program, home/work life is in balance, you can still see the chronic side of stress very quickly when you do not get enough sleep.
-Lack of sleep can also affect your mood and increase hormonal stress levels which will have a negative impact on performance.
+It does not matter how perfect your diet, exercise program or home/work life is in balance, you still can see the chronic side of stress very quickly when you do not get enough sleep.
+Lack of sleep also can affect your mood and increase hormonal stress levels, which will have a negative impact on performance.

-Exercise — The Importance of Logical Progressing Workout Cycles: Often people do not have a plan when training.
-It might be a favorite workout you do week after week after week.
-It might be a workout of the day you randomly through together.
+Exercise -- The Importance of Logical Progressing Workout Cycles: People often do not have a plan when training.
 Having a plan and working the plan is the key to seeing gains in performance.
-The science of periodization is what athletes of all sports have been doing for decades: Pre-season training, In-Season Training, and Post Season Training is a simple way of looking at it.
+The science of periodization is what athletes of all sports have been doing for decades.
+Preseason training, in-season training and postseason training is a simple way of looking at it.
 See more information on periodization here.

-Mix these recovery skills together and you will see your performance increase.
-You will also be able to see when you do not physically or mentally perform at your best and likely be able to tie it to either your food intake the day before, water intake, sleep quality, as well as the amount of stress in your day.
+Mix these recovery skills together, and you will see your performance increase.
+You also will see when you do not physically or mentally perform at your best and likely tie it either to your food intake the day before, water intake or sleep quality, as well as the amount of stress in your day.